Independent Community Voter Research

 How Whittier's Government Actually Works

-This part matters because most people don't realize: the mayor and council members you're voting for don't actually run the city.
+This part matters: the mayor and council members you're voting for don't actually run the city day to day.
 The City Manager does.
 As of May 2025 that's Conal McNamara, who replaced Brian Saeki after Saeki left for Vernon.
 McNamara previously served as Whittier's Director of Community Development from 2014-2020.
-He's the one managing staff, running departments, handling the day-to-day.
+He manages staff, runs departments, and handles daily operations.
 He's not elected.
 He's hired (and can be fired) by the council.

 Think of it like this: the council is the board of directors.
 The City Manager is the CEO.
 The mayor is the board chair.
 The council sets the direction, approves the budget, passes the rules.
 The City Manager makes it all happen.